 Freckles are an interesting (and easier) proof-of-principle.
 But DeCODE and many other scientific groups around the world are on the hunt for the genes that underlie many diseases that show some evidence of a genetic component but do not display classical Mendelian inheritance.
 Many neurological and psychiatric diseases, such as schizophrenia, bipolar disease, and autism, fall into this category.
 Compounding the complexity of this genetic challenge, these diseases no doubt are influenced by experience and environmental factors.
+Such diseases and traits are known as multifactorial, meaning they have both genetic and environmental factors that influence their expression.
 However, if scientists can identify the collection of genes that increase the probability of developing these diseases, then perhaps they can understand the molecular defects that underlie these diseases.
 And with understanding comes hope – hope that new strategies (with drugs or even genetic engineering) might emerge to treat these diseases.

 Gregor Mendel’s experiments in his abbey’s garden are clearly among the most remarkable in the history of biology.
 Without any scientific colleagues with whom to share his results, Mendel must have been driven by his own curiosity.
 At a time when most naturalists were collecting specimens for museums, Mendel forged a new paradigm of experimentation and rigorous quantitative analysis.
 As I have highlighted in this Narrative, students (and senior scientists) today can learn a great deal about the scientific method by examining the choices that Mendel made a century and a half ago.
 Merely memorizing Mendel’s crosses and ratios is missing the beauty of his work.
 While Mendel’s findings were not appreciated in his lifetime, his work laid the foundation for a scientific revolution that continues to this day.